mauriciodarocha/boleto-api/README.md

 ## Introduction

-The boleto api is a simples app to verify if you have a valid boleto number.
+The boleto api is an app to verify a boleto number.

 ## Installation

-Open the terminal, then download the project from the Gitlab repository\*.
-Access the main folder of the application, you should be able to see a file named "Dockerfile", then run the following command to install the project.
+Open the terminal, then download the project from the Github repository\*.
+Access the main folder of the application, you should be able to see a file named "app.dockerfile", then run the following command to install the project.

 ```bash
 docker-compose up